miles-no/gather-your-party-with-svelte/workshop-tasks.md

 We also wish to expose the `click` event of the inner button so any parent components can listen for that event, as that is the main use case for a button.

 Lastly, our button should also have some content.
-We wish for anything that is inside our Button tag to be reflected into the inner button.
+We wish for anything that is inside our Button element to be reflected into the inner button.
 Example: `<Button>This should be displayed inside the button</Button>`.
 In Svelte this is done using [Slots](https://svelte.dev/tutorial/slots).